Germaine de Staël: Revolutionary activities

+During this time of her political thoughts, de Staël was focused on the problem of leadership, or the perceived lack of it.
+In her later works she often returned to the idea that "the French Revolution has been characterized by a surprising absence of eminent personalities".

 Following the 1791 French legislative election, and after the French Constitution of 1791 was announced in the National Assembly, she resigned from a political career and decided not to stand for re-election.
 "Fine arts and letters will occupy my leisure."
 She did, however, play an important role in the succession of Comte de Montmorin the Minister of Foreign Affairs, and in the appointment of Narbonne as minister of War and continued to be centre stage behind the scenes.
 Marie Antoinette wrote to Hans Axel Fersen: "Count Louis de Narbonne is finally Minister of War, since yesterday; what a glory for Mme de Staël and what a joy for her to have the whole army, all to herself."

 In 1792 the French Legislative Assembly saw an unprecedented turnover of ministers, six ministers of the interior, seven ministers of foreign affairs, and nine ministers of war.
 On 10 August 1792 Clermont-Tonnere was thrown out of a window of the Louvre Palace and trampled to death.
-De Staël offered baron Malouet a plan of escape for the royal family.
+De Staël offered baron Malouet a plan of escape for the royal family to Dieppe.
+On 20 August De Narbonne arrived in England on a German passport.
 As there was no government, militant members of the Insurrectionary Commune were given extensive police powers from the provisional, executive council, " to detain, interrogate and incarcerate suspects without anything resembling due process of law".
 She helped De Narbonne, dismissed for plotting, to hide under the altar in the chapel in the Swedish embassy, and lectured the sans-culottes from the section in the hall.

 On Sunday 2 September, the day the Elections for the National Convention and the September massacres began, she fled herself in the garb of an ambassadress.
 Her carriage was stopped and the crowd forced her into the Paris town hall, where Robespierre presided.
 That same evening she was conveyed home, escorted by the procurator Louis Pierre Manuel.
 The next day the commissioner to the Commune of Paris Jean-Lambert Tallien arrived with a new passport and accompanied her to the edge of the barricade.